Investor–state dispute settlement: Transatlantic Trade and Investment Partnership

-Resistance from the EU side to the US proposal to include an ISDS clause in the draft Transatlantic Trade and Investment Partnership treaty was such as to cause this element to be abandoned in September 2015.
+Resistance from European Union to the US proposal to include an ISDS clause in the draft Transatlantic Trade and Investment Partnership (TTIP) treaty caused this clause to be removed from the draft treaty in September 2015.
 In its place, the European Commission proposed an investment court system (ICS).
 Not long afterwards, ICS was declared illegal by the German Association of Magistrates, though the Commission dismissed the magistrates' judgement as based on a misunderstanding.
-For its part, the United States wants ISDS reinstated.
+As of February 2016, the US wants an ISDS clause reinstated.

-According to a 2019 study, opposition to ISDS is the single most important factor motivating opposition to TTIP among Germans.
+According to a 2019 study, ISDS is the single most important factor motivating opposition to TTIP among Germans.